 Let’s Get started

 Before I go on, you may likely want to upgrade your host system to Windows 11.
-Checkout this guide how to upgrade Windows 10 with an unsupported CPU and TPM 1.0 to Windows 11.
-If you had recently upgraded your VirtualBox Manager v6.1.28 from v6.1.26 and got an error of your VM failing to launch, see guide on how to fix “Failed to open session in VirtualBox to install Windows 11 Image” .
+Check out this guide on how to upgrade Windows 10 with an unsupported CPU and TPM 1.0 to Windows 11.
+If you had recently upgraded your VirtualBox Manager v6.1.28 from v6.1.26 and got an error of your VM failing to launch, see the guide on how to fix “Failed to open session in VirtualBox to install Windows 11 Image” .

 Now let’s do the real work for today.
 Having downloaded and installed your VirtualBox, do the following to create your Windows 11 VM.
 If you haven’t downloaded the Windows 11 ISO file yet, download it here.

 NEW.
 At this point, you will give your VM a name.
-In here, I name it as Windows 11.
+Here, I name it Windows 11.
 Leave the version as 64-bits.

 2. Click Next to set the Memory Size, bear in mind that the minimum required RAM size is 4096MB